dysonhug/dysonhugsite/_drafts/teachu.md

   - games
 ---

 [Tichu](http://en.wikipedia.org/wiki/Tichu) is one of my favorite games.
 I describe it as chinese bridge but that doesn't really do it justice.
-It's a very accessible game, which you can play for five minutes or an hour equally entertainingly.
+It's a very accessible game for four people, which you can play for five minutes or an hour equally entertainingly.
 And you can almost play it with a standard 52 pack of cards, you just need 4 special cards on top.
 If you have a full 52 card deck, and 4 jokers you can play the game unchanged.

 But I only had a deck of 52 cards over the weekend and I *really* wanted to show some people Tichu for the first time.
 So I altered the rules slightly and introduced the rules incrementally.
 I just wanted to note down the changes I made, and how I taught the game, so I don't have to construct it again!

 # Rule changes

-The twos are used in place of the jokers to represent the special cards.
+The standard rules are well described [here](http://www.gamecabinet.com/rules/Tichu.html), these alterations are small modifications on top of them.
+The biggest change is that the twos are used in place of the jokers to represent the special cards.

 - 2♦ : Mahjong.
 Equivalent to a '2', instead of a '1'.
 - 2♥ : Dragon.